Take the first step towards recovery

 You don’t just have to put your name, occupation, interests, and then, “sober,” if that’s not what strikes your fancy.
 Make it fun.
-Put “Non-drinker established: 2013.”
-Put, “I don’t drink or do drugs, and I don’t want my partner to either.”
+Put “Non-drinker, established 2013,” or just make it plain by saying outright that “I don’t drink or do drugs, and I don’t want my partner to either.”
 If sobriety is a quality you are proud of and like to include in your bios across social media, add it in with your defining qualities.
 For me, it would look like this: writer, crossfitter, soccer player, person in long-term recovery.
 The best part about including your sobriety in your dating profile is the relief it brings from any miscommunication about wanting to drink, though you may need to talk how you came to sobriety at some point.

 Telling any new person about your sobriety can be scary and nerve-racking, but this is especially the case when it’s someone you’re romantically interested in.
 It’s not something you should take lightly.
 I recommend thinking it over, considering your options, and trying what feels most comfortable to you.
 One thing I know for sure, when you’re honest and forthcoming about your sobriety, relief and freedom will follow.